wikimedia/pywikibot/ROADMAP.rst

 Deprecations
 ^^^^^^^^^^^^

+* 6.5.0: OutputOption.output() method will be removed in favour of OutputOption.out property
+* 6.5.0: tools.RotatingFileHandler will be removed in favour of logging.handlers.RotatingFileHandler
 * 6.4.0: Pywikibot `began using semantic versioning
   <https://www.mediawiki.org/wiki/Manual:Pywikibot/Development/Guidelines#Deprecation_Policy>`_,
   all deprecated code will be removed in Pywikibot version 7.0.0.